Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Acknowledgements

 \section{Acknowledgements}

-Christian Janos Lebeda was affiliated with Basic Algorithms Research Copenhagen (BARC) during parts of this project, supported by the VILLUM Foundation grant 16582.
-Gautam Kamath and Matthew Regehr are supported by a Canada CIFAR AI Chair, an NSERC Discovery Grant, and an unrestricted gift from Google Matthew Regehr is further supported by an Ontario Graduate Scholarship, David R.\ Cheriton Scholarship, and University of Waterloo President's Graduate Scholarship.
+We thank Pritish Kamath for insightful discussion.
+We thank anonymous reviewers whose suggestions helped improve the presentation of this paper.
+Christian Janos Lebeda was affiliated with IT University of Copenhagen and Basic Algorithms Research Copenhagen (BARC) during parts of this work, supported by the VILLUM Foundation grant 16582.
+Gautam Kamath was supported by a Canada CIFAR AI Chair, an NSERC Discovery Grant, and an unrestricted gift from Google.
+Matthew Regehr was supported by the Ontario Graduate Scholarship program.